Michael Dudikoff

-Michael Joseph Stephen Dudikoff Jr. (born October 8, 1954) is an American actor and martial artist.
-Born in New York City, his family later moved to Los Angeles.
-Dudikoff did different jobs to pay for his education, during this time he became a model.
+Michael Joseph Stephen Dudikoff Jr., (born October 8, 1954) is an American actor, model and martial artist.
+He was in the Los Angeles suburb of Redondo Beach, California and held various jobs to pay for his education, during this time he became a model.
 This led him to do acting auditions.
 He played supporting roles in films and television shows, until he got his break as the lead in the martial arts action film American Ninja (1985).

-Dudikoff became an action film leading man and followed up with American Ninja 2: The Confrontation (1986), Avenging Force (1986), Platoon Leader (1988), River of Death (1989), Soldier Boyz (1996), Bounty Hunters (1996), Bounty Hunters 2: Hardball (1997), etc.
+After this film, Dudikoff became an action film leading man and followed up with American Ninja 2: The Confrontation (1986), Avenging Force (1986), Platoon Leader (1988), River of Death (1989), Soldier Boyz (1996), Bounty Hunters (1996), Bounty Hunters 2: Hardball (1997), etc.

 In the 2000s, Dudikoff started to work in real estate, and made film appearances in the 2010s.

 Early life

-Dudikoff's father, Michael Joseph Stephen Dudikoff Sr., was Eastern Orthodox Christian.
-Born in New York to Belarusian immigrants Mary Bogdanova and John Dudikoff, Michael Sr. served in the Army before marrying Dudikoff's mother, Rita T. Girardin, a French-Canadian piano player from Quebec.
+Dudikoff's father, Michael Sr., was Eastern Orthodox Christian.
+Born in New York to Russian immigrants Mary Bogdanova and John Dudikoff, Michael Sr. served in the Army before marrying Dudikoff's mother, Rita T. Girardin, a French-Canadian piano player from Quebec.
 The couple moved to California and had five children; the fourth, Michael Jr., was diagnosed with dyslexia.

-Dudikoff graduated from West High School in Torrance, California, and went on to study child psychology at Harbor College.
+Michael Dudikoff Jr. graduated from West High School in Torrance, California, and went on to study child psychology at Harbor College.

 Career

 Mid 1970s to 1985: Modeling and early roles

 To pay for his education, Dudikoff worked at a rehabilitation center for abused youth called Cedar House and waited tables at Beachbum Burt's in Redondo Beach, California.
-He was eventually approached to do some modelling, and did a catwalk at a shopping mall.

-During lunch one day, Dudikoff served Max Evans, a fashion editor with Esquire magazine, who had come in with some models.
+He was eventually approached to do some modelling, and appeared at a shopping mall.
+During lunch one day, Dudikoff served Max Evans, a fashion editor with Esquire, who had come in with some models.
 Evans asked Dudikoff to walk in a Newport Beach fashion show, and his mother encouraged him to try it out.
 After a couple of successful runways, Dudikoff retained an agent at the Mary Webb Davis Agency in Los Angeles.
 Dudikoff soon entered the high fashion world and counted Calvin Klein and GQ among his clients.
 He moved quickly to international print modeling and traveled between New York, Los Angeles, and Milan by his late 20s.
 Dudikoff soon began acting, and he starred in several commercials for companies, including Coppertone, Coca-Cola for Japan, Army Reserve and Stridex.

 Dudikoff's first television role took place after a meeting with theatrical agent Sid Craig.
 He went for some readings, and in 1978 he landed a supporting role in one episode of the hit TV show Dallas, and shortly after the part as Joanie's first boyfriend in the American sitcom Happy Days.
 Dudikoff said the president of Paramount Studio happened to be sitting in the audience while they were filming and gave him a contract.